Data collection in an orchestrated environment

 Counters received by the Netprobe are converted into rates.
 The Netprobe calculates the rate based on the value and timestamp of the last two datapoints received.

 Netprobes receive datapoints from the Collection Agent.
 The dimensions of each datapoint are determined by how you have instrumented your applications and by any Collection Agent plug-ins you are using.
-For more information, see client library and client library.
+For more information, see Java StatsD Client Library and Python StatsD Client Library.

 Additional dimensions can also be created using the label builder.
-For more information about using the label builder, see Dynamic Entities in Dynamic Entities.
+For more information about using the label builder, see Use the label builder in Dynamic Entities.

 Gateways organise data into entities.
 An entity represents an object being monitored, such as an application or a Kubernetes pod.
 Gateways format data into the following hierarchy: